FinaSec/Security-Cryptography-Home-Lab/README.md

 Title
 Security Cryptography Home Lab

-Overview
+## Overview
-This repository documents my cryptography focused home lab work, including concept notes, security analysis, and hands on experiments.
-The goal is to understand how cryptographic systems work in practice and how implementation choices can create or prevent real security failures.
+This repository documents hands-on cryptography experiments focused on understanding how encryption works in practice, how implementation choices affect security, and why some cryptographic modes are considered unsafe in real-world systems.

+The lab work emphasizes practical execution using OpenSSL, hex editors, and controlled experiments to demonstrate cryptographic weaknesses such as pattern leakage and weak keys.

-Focus Areas
+## Focus Areas
-Block ciphers and security properties
+- Block and stream cipher fundamentals
-Stream ciphers, nonces, and IV usage
+- AES encryption and decryption using OpenSSL
-Cipher modes and pattern leakage
+- ECB mode weaknesses and pattern leakage
-Common implementation failures such as padding oracle conditions Practical tooling using OpenSSL and VM based environments
+- CBC mode behavior and randomness
+- Key entropy and brute-force feasibility

+## Lab Environment
+- Host OS: macOS
+- Tools: OpenSSL, Hex Fiend, Cryptool
+- File types: Images, encrypted artifacts, hex-edited binaries

-Repository Layout
+## Repository Structure
+- `notes/` — Conceptual cryptography notes and foundations
-notes conceptual notes and security insights labs hands on experiments with steps evidence and results assets diagrams screenshots and supporting visuals
+- `labs/` — Hands-on cryptography experiments with documented steps and results

-Status
+## Status
-Foundation notes added.
-Hands on labs will be added as experiments are completed.
+Initial cryptography labs in progress.
+Additional experiments and artifacts will be added as the lab environment expands.